 Numerous studies have been published on cash and the risk of infection.
 National and international health organisations should be reminded of these studies at the early stages of a crisis to avoid misguided communications.

 Disinfecting banknotes has sent a confusing message

 When media started reporting that some central banks were disinfecting or quarantining banknotes, it leads consumers to suspect that banknotes are contaminated.

 Press releases and statements are more important than interviews

 In times of crisis – and especially in highly connected societies – it is important to have official and reliable sources of information.
 Several health agencies have made strong statements supporting cash – the WHO, the Robert Koch Institute… – but they are quoted in articles or interviews rather than posted on the organisations’ websites.
 The WHO case is particularly disturbing as some media continue to quote the article in the Telegraph while others quote the clarification.

 In spite of particularly challenging and novel circumstances, the supply of cash has been ensured during the pandemic.
-In many countries, governments have included the distribution of cash as part of the critical infrastructure industries that must continue operating to ensure public health and safety as well as national security.
+In many countries, governments have included the Activity consisting of the delivery of cash throughout the territory in the amount and modality required to adequately cover the needs.
+It is one of the central bank’s core functions, for which the necessary logistics, materials and human resources are used, either in-house or outsourced.
+More as part of the critical infrastructure industries that must continue operating to ensure public health and safety as well as national security.